lucaSartore/MindMerge/README.md

 The app allows users to create work schedules and tasks to assist businesses in dividing workloads.
 The flagship feature is the system - integrated with modern language models - that provides ***fully automated reports*** on personnel productivity, based on notes and comments provided by employees themselves in an easy and flexible manner.

+For more informations about the project, check out:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>